As a website owner, you sure want to have a way to publish eye-catching announcements and stay confident your visitors won’t miss them.

 Want to create a notification banner from scratch instead?
 Keep reading this article.
 We’ll show you exactly how to do that with zero technical knowledge using the Getsitecontrol popup builder.

-Should you place a sticky bar or a
+Should you place a sticky bar or a slide-in?

 The choice depends on how important it is to drive attention to your message.